isabella-projects/word-filter/README.md

 ## And the last step:

--   Put `word-filter.php` inside `/plugins` folder of your WordPress Website
+-   Put `word-filter` folder inside your WordPress website `/plugins` folder
 -   Activate the plugin in your Plugin Dashboard
 -   Customize in the settings for your needs